 12 Best Things to Do in Juneau, Alaska

-Juneau, Alaska, is located in Southeast Alaska.
-It is perfectly situated in a spectacular location at the foot of two beautiful mountains (Mt Juneau and Mt Roberts) on one side and the waters of the Gastineau Channel on the other.
-There is no road connection to Juneau, so you must arrive by boat or plane.
+Juneau, Alaska, is located in Southeast Alaska, perfectly nestled at the base of two stunning mountains, Mt.
+Juneau and Mt.
+Roberts, on one side, and bordered by the waters of the Gastineau Channel on the other.
+There are no roads connecting to Juneau, so visitors must arrive by boat or plane.

-The region where Juneau is located today has been inhabited by the Tlingit people for thousands of years.
-The history of Juneau dates back to the late 1800s when gold prospectors arrived.
-Today, Juneau serves as Alaska's state capital and is an important legislative center.
-The city is driven by tourism as it is a main stop for cruise ships traveling to Alaska.
-Juneau is also well known for its abundant wildlife, including brown bears, humpback whales, and eagles.
-The landscape filled with endless mountains, deep fjords, and expansive glaciers is simply breathtaking.
+The area that is now Juneau has been inhabited by the Tlingit people for thousands of years.
+The city's history began in the late 1800s when gold prospectors arrived.
+Today, Juneau serves as Alaska's state capital and is a significant legislative center.
+The city’s economy is largely driven by tourism, as it is a major stop for cruise ships traveling to Alaska.
+Juneau is also renowned for its rich wildlife, which includes brown bears, humpback whales, and eagles.
+The breathtaking landscape features endless mountains, deep fjords, and expansive glaciers.

 Is Juneau, Alaska worth visiting?

-Juneau is a beautiful place to visit in Southeast Alaska.
-Most people that visit Juneau will do so aboard a cruise to Alaska.
-It is possible, especially if you are flying to Alaska from Seattle, to stop in Juneau for a few days on the way up to Anchorage.
+Juneau is a beautiful destination in Southeast Alaska.
+Most visitors arrive in Juneau via cruise ships during their Alaskan journeys.
+If you're flying to Alaska from Seattle, you can also stop in Juneau for a few days before continuing on to Anchorage.

-Juneau has a vibrant local community, fun activities, historical sites, and stunning nature.
-If you have the chance to visit Juneau, consider yourself very lucky!
-Read on to discover our recommendations for the best things to do in Juneau.
+Juneau boasts a vibrant local community, exciting activities, historical sites, and breathtaking natural scenery.
+If you have the opportunity to visit Juneau, consider yourself lucky!
+Read on to discover our recommendations for the best things to do in this wonderful city.

 Things to Do in Juneau